patelpreet332/proposal-generate-rag-based/README.md

 - Returns both the generated answer and the supporting proposal sources

 ### Main Problem Solved
-ProposalIQ solves the problem of slow, inconsistent, and manually repetitive proposal drafting by turning historical proposal content into a searchable AI knowledge layer.
+proposal-generate solves the problem of slow, inconsistent, and manually repetitive proposal drafting by turning historical proposal content into a searchable AI knowledge layer.

 ## Features
 ### Main Capabilities